jarekb84/PoEPirate/README.md

 - [ ] add data caching
 - [ ] add support for pricing currupted output items
 - [x] fix profit issue where cost is normalized to ex but revenue is normalized to chaos
-- [ ] add support for cards where output can be one of several items (gems/prophecies)
+- [ ] add support for cards where output can be one of several items gems (random support or spell or lvl 20, ect... gem) prophecies (random master mission)
+      Precursor's Emblem (ring with 5 base types, each with different pricing)